aleksispi/aleksispi.github.io/_pages/about.md

 ## Selection of past and ongoing projects
 Please refer to [this page](https://aleksispi.github.io/projects/) for a selection of my past and ongoing projects.

-## Past and ongoing supervision
+## Past and ongoing doctoral supervision
-Below is a description of **past and ongoing doctoral student supervision.** Please see **[this page](https://aleksispi.github.io/master-theses) for past and ongoing master thesis and internship supervision.**
+Below is a description of **past and ongoing doctoral student supervision.** Please see [this page](https://aleksispi.github.io/master-theses) for past and ongoing master thesis and internship supervision.

 **Nov 2025 - Nov 2029 (upcoming):** Main supervisor for PhD candidate [Isabelle Tingzon](https://issa-tingzon.github.io/), who will also be affiliated with KTH Royal Institute of Technology.
 Academic supervisor: [Prof. Yifang Ban](https://www.kth.se/profile/yifang) (KTH).
 The doctoral project is titled _ML-Earth: Robust and data-efficient machine learning for Earth observation_ and is funded by the [Swedish Foundation for Strategic Research](https://strategiska.se/en/).